 BRIDGING THE ISOLATION GAP

-Based at Bibra Lake this service operates through three separate outlets and provides food hampers where there is significant need being experienced by needy and disadvantaged people.
+This service provides food hampers where there is significant need being experienced by needy and disadvantaged people.
 Referrals are provided to those in need of financial counselling and other needs.
 Often the beneficiaries are experiencing mental health problems.
 A small group of volunteers, working in low socio-economic locations, determine the level of need and provide the support.
 Donations of food and other items are provided through the support of Foodbank, Coles, Aldi and other retailers.

 This program, based at Maddington which is a low socio-economic area, is aimed at assisting youth who are struggling with mental, emotional or physical problems.
 The objective is to build relationships and providing exercise through drama in a group setting.
 Many of the recipients have inadequate experience in working positively in a group setting.
 Two groups operate weekly and assist on average twelve youth.
 They are supported by two volunteers.
 Participants in these activities include youth suffering from Autism, blindness, intellectual disabilities and one with a speech defect.